Laser Therapy in De Quervain’s Tenosynovitis

 3.1 Principles of Laser Therapy

-Stimulating cellular activity, enhancing mitochondrial function.
+Stimulating cellular activity and enhancing mitochondrial function

-Reducing inflammatory mediators, leading to decreased swelling and discomfort.
+Reducing inflammatory mediators, leading to decreased swelling and discomfort

 3.2 Advantages Over Traditional Treatments